Canon EOS RT

 The Canon EOS RT is a 35mm single-lens reflex camera produced by Canon and sold from 1989 to 1992.
 The camera is essentially an EOS 630/EOS 600 with a pellicle mirror.
 Only 25,000 were manufactured at the end of the EOS 630 production run, so the EOS RT was technically "out of production" before it ever went on sale.

 The EOS RT was the first autofocus camera to feature a pellicle mirror, followed by the EOS 1N RS five years later.
 Canon had made a few manual focus pellicle mirror SLR bodies previously, including the Pellix, Pellix QL, and special limited-production cameras made for professional photographers at the 1972 and 1984 Olympic Games (the F-1 and New F-1 High Speed Motor Drive models respectively).

 Pellicle mirrors offer some of the advantages of a rangefinder camera in an SLR.
 When taking a picture with a typical SLR camera, the mirror must flip upwards to move out of the way to allow light to pass from the lens to the film plane (or digital image sensor).
 Moving the mirror produces noise, introduces vibration, and causes the viewfinder to "black out".
 The camera also must have a slight delay between when the shutter release button is pressed, and when the shutter actually opens to allow time for the mirror to move.
 Quiet operation, low vibration, absence of blackout, and fast response are features usually associated with rangefinder cameras, as these cameras have no mirror reflex system between the lens and the film.
-In its normal operating mode, the lag time between the shutter button press and the shutter release on the EOS RT is 8 microsecond: note that the camera can be set to a more conventional shutter release delay of 40 microseconds, same as Canon's flagship FD-mount camera, the F-1.
+In its normal operating mode, the lag time between the shutter button press and the shutter release on the EOS RT is 8 ms. Note that the camera can be set to a more conventional shutter release delay of 40 ms, same as Canon's flagship FD-mount camera, the F-1.
 The 8 ms delay is nearly instantaneous, the primary selling feature for the camera, and a decided boon for shooting action photography such as sports.
 Canon however, somewhat undid the attractiveness of the camera by using the shutter from the EOS 630/EOS 600 which had a flash synchronization speed of 1/125 second, instead of the higher speed 1/250 second speed of the shutter used on the EOS 620, the other professional EOS camera at this time.